 Going first is the hard part.
 Saying "I'm still figuring this out" when everyone expects you to have the answer takes a specific kind of courage.
 It gets easier with practice, though.
 And once people see that admitting uncertainty doesn't make you look weak, it makes you more trustworthy, the dynamic shifts.

 The payoff sneaks up on you.
 You get feedback faster.
 People correct your blind spots before they harden into habits.
-You build a reputation as someone who's honest about what they know and what they don't, and that kind of honesty attracts people who want to work the same way.
+You build a reputation as someone who's honest about what they know and what they don't, and that matters more than looking like you have it together.

-Dare to Lead By Brené Brown Vulnerability at work sounds soft until you try it.
-Brown says it's actually the hardest leadership skill.
+Dare to Lead By Brené Brown Vulnerability at work isn't soft — it might be the hardest leadership move there is.

 Creativity, Inc. By Ed Catmull and Amy Wallace Pixar nearly collapsed more than once.
 How they kept making good movies anyway is the actually interesting part.